 - As many close-up views as may be required to understand the design and its relationship with the surrounding context

-Each panel must clearly show the title of the proposal, its location and the team identification code.
-All plans must be accompanied by their corresponding graphic scale
+Each panel must clearly show the title of the bid, its location and the team identification code.
+All drawings must indicate the appropriate graphic scale.

 2. – A3 size dossier in pdf format including the following information: